tinysearch/tinysearch/benchmarks/word-index/README.md

 ### Per-document Xor8 prefix checkpoints

 This corrects the previous table, which accidentally used bincode standard encoding.
-All rows below serialize one `HashProxy<String, DefaultHasher, Xor8>` per document with the same bincode legacy configuration used by production.
+All rows below serialize one `HashProxy<String, DefaultHasher, Xor8>` per document with the same bincode 1-compatible configuration used by production.

 | checkpoints | total filter entries | serialized bytes | gzip -9 | Brotli q11 | growth (bytes) | growth (%) |
 |---|---:|---:|---:|---:|---:|---:|